Fixed: AirPods Pro Static Noise In One Ear

 How To Fix AirPods Pro Static Noise In One Ear

 Please note that these solutions may produce varying results depending on the cause of the issue.
-However, I highly recommend trying them before calling Apple Support.
+However, I still recommend trying them before calling Apple Support.

 1. Turn Off Noise Cancellation